raspberrypilearning/flower-generator/en/step_2.md

 ![screenshot](images/flower-6-straight.png)

-If not, adjust the petals position until it is in the centre.
+If not, adjust the petal's position until its bottom in the centre.

 --- /task ---